Habatakurikei/llmmaster/README.md

 ## Customization

 You can easily add new LLM providers or models by updating the `REGISTERED_LLM` dictionary and creating a new thread class for the provider.

+## Update Plan

+Currently one common prompt can be used for multiple LLM generation.
+In work to enable separate prompts for individual LLMs.

 ## Contributing